Cornell shuts down its Ithaca campus after significant signs of omicron variant found

 Joel Malina, vice president for university relations, told NPR in an emailed statement that for the past 20 months, the university has developed and followed a "science-based approach" to COVID-19 decision-making.

-The decisions, which include ongoing modeling and surveillance testing, helped campus officials to identify positive cases early and to minimize the spread of the virus on campus, Malina said.
+The decisions, which involve ongoing modeling and surveillance testing, helped campus officials identify positive cases early and minimize the spread of the coronavirus on campus, Malina said.

 "Virtually every case of the Omicron variant to date has been found in fully vaccinated students, a portion of whom had also received a booster shot.
 We have not seen evidence of significant disease in our students to date," he added.

 Cornell's last day of classes was Dec.
 7, according to its campus academic calendar.
-The fall final exam period for students is scheduled from Dec.
-11-18.
+The fall final-exam period for students is scheduled from Dec.
+11 to 18.

 Copyright 2021 NPR.
 To see more, visit https://www.npr.org.